 XVI.
-Unsportsmanlike Conduct
+UNSPORTSMANLIKE CONDUCT

-- 1. If the field monitor or referee witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, the game will be stopped and the player will be ejected from the game.
+- If the field monitor or referee witnesses any acts of intentional tackling, elbowing, cheap shots, blocking or any unsportsmanlike act, the game will be stopped and the player will be ejected from the game.
 The decision is made at the referee's discretion.
 No appeals will be considered.
-FOUL PLAY WILL NOT BE TOLERATED! - 2.
-Offensive or confrontational language is NOT allowed.
+FOUL PLAY WILL NOT BE TOLERATED! - Offensive or confrontational language is NOT allowed.
 Officials have the right to determine offensive language.
 If offensive or confrontational language occurs, the officials will determine if a warning or immediate ejection is warranted. - 3.
 Players may not physically or verbally abuse any opponent, coach or official. - 4.
 Ball-carriers MUST make an effort to avoid defenders with an established position. - 5.
 Defenders must give free releases off the line of scrimmage to offensive players and are not allowed to run through the ball-carrier when pulling flags.

-ROUGH PLAY WILL NOT BE TOLERATED

-- 6. Fans must also adhere to good sportsmanship as well: - a.
-Yell to cheer on your players, not to harass officials or otherteams. - b.
+Offensive players may NOT initiate contact at the line of scrimmage with defenders, in the officials judgement.
+ROUGH PLAY WILL NOT BE TOLERATED - 6.
+Fans must also adhere to good sportsmanship as well: - a.
+Yell to cheer on your players, not to harass officials or other teams. - b.
 Keep comments clean and profanity free. - c.
 Compliment ALL players, not just one child or team. - 7.
-Fans are required to keep fields safe and kids friendly and adhere to league requirements for seating: - Keep younger kids and equipment such as coolers, chairs, and tents in the designated fan area. - b.
+Fans are required to keep fields safe and kids friendly and adhere to league requirements for seating:

+- a.
+Keep younger kids and equipment such as coolers, chairs and tents a minimum of 10 yards off the field in the end zone area. - b.
+Stay in the end zone area, not between fields. - c.
 Dispose of ALL trash in designated trash cans. - 8.
 Unsportsmanlike conduct penalties: - a.
 Defense + 10 yards from line of scrimmage and automatic first down - b.
-Offense 10 yards from line of scrimmage and loss of down i.
+Offense 10 yards from line of scrimmage and loss of down - c.
+Two (2) unsportsmanlike penalties on any player or coach in a game is automatic disqualification from that game and may lead to additional discipline i.
 General